Operations>Bakersfield Police Department K-9 Unit

 Howlin At The Moon Race

-The Bakersfield Police Department K9 Unit's 'Howlin at the Moon fun run is held once a year.
-For more information about the event contact Andrea Pflugh via email at email@example.com. for more information.
-Phone: 661-326-3685
+For more information about the event contact Andrea Pflugh via email at email@example.com. or call 661-326-3685

 About The Bakersfield Police